Xhosa language: Latin script

-The Xhosa language employs 26 letters from the Latin alphabet.
-However, some of the letters have a different pronunciation from English.
-Additional phonemes use sequences of multiple letters.
-Tone, stress and vowel length are not indicated.
+The Xhosa language employs 26 letters from the Latin alphabet; some of the letters have different pronunciations from English.
+Phonemes not represented by one of the 26 letters are written as multiple letters.
+Tone, stress, and vowel length are parts of the language but are generally not indicated in writing.

 Phonology

 Vowels

 Xhosa has an inventory of ten vowels: [a], [ɛ~e], [i], [ɔ~o] and [u] written a, e, i, o and u in order, all occurring in both long and short.
-The /i/ vowel is long in the penultimate syllable and short in the last syllable.